Stoke Mandeville Hospital: Recent history

-After the hospital joined the National Health Service in 1948, it sought to establish the Stoke Mandeville Stadium which was opened by the Queen in 1969.
+After the hospital joined the National Health Service in 1948, it sought to establish the Stoke Mandeville Stadium which was opened by Queen Elizabeth II in 1969.

 The hospital was visited by Diana, Princess of Wales who opened the new International Spinal Injuries Centre when it was refurbished in August 1983.

 A redevelopment scheme over much of the site was procured under a Private Finance Initiative contract in 2004.
 The construction work was carried out by Alfred McAlpine at a cost of £47 million and completed in 2006.
 Sodexo was contracted to carry out the facilities management services on the site.
 A new maternity unit was opened in 2009.

+Mandeville, one of the official mascots for the 2012 Summer Olympics and Paralympics in London, was named in honour of the hospital's contribution to Paralympic sports.

 Historic sexual abuse at the hospital

-The joint Metropolitan Police Service and National Society for the Prevention of Cruelty to Children report of the investigations into sexual abuse committed by disc jockey Jimmy Savile found that Savile, who was a valued fundraiser for the institution, committed offences there between 1965 and 1988.
+The joint Metropolitan Police Service and National Society for the Prevention of Cruelty to Children report of the investigations into sexual abuse committed by disc jockey Jimmy Savile found that Savile, who was a valued fundraiser for the institution (including raising money for the Spinal Injuries Unit), committed offences there between 1965 and 1988.
 Twenty-two offences there between those dates have been formally recorded as crimes by the police.
 A former child patient at the hospital has said that nurses warned her to stay in bed and pretend to be asleep when Savile was due to visit.

 Michael Salmon, consultant paediatrician at Stoke Mandeville hospital, was convicted and jailed for three years in 1990 for indecent assaults on teenaged girl patients, two thirteen-year-olds and one sixteen-year-old girl.
-In the aftermath of the Savile scandal, Salmon was arrested as part of Operation Yewtree on 17 December 2013.
+In the aftermath of the Savile scandal, Salmon was also arrested as part of Operation Yewtree on 17 December 2013.
 He was subsequently convicted of nine indecent assaults and two rapes, with victims' ages ranging from eleven to eighteen and having occurred between 1973 and 1988 and was sentenced to 18 years in prison.
 Despite working at the hospital at the same time as Savile, there is no known link between the two.
 Salmon was also convicted of 14 charges in December 2016 and received an additional sentence of four years in prison.

 Independent investigator Androulla Johnstone published a report on Savile's activities at the hospital on 26 February 2015.
 The report found that he had sexually abused more than 50 people there, including staff, patients and visitors; one was an eight-year-old child.
 Savile had full access to all parts of the hospital.
 The report stated that it was widely known at the hospital that Savile was a "sex pest", and that 10 complaints had been made at the time, but no action was taken.
 The report also found that three doctors, including Salmon, had been convicted of sex crimes against their patients in the preceding four decades.